Skip to main content

 Bayfield County, WisconsinOligotrophic

 No invasive species are currently listed at Bony Lake — the lake remains off the Wisconsin infested-waters roster.
-The fishery includes walleye alongside the lake's other 6 documented species — a notable draw for Wisconsin anglers.
+The fishery includes walleye among the lake's 6 documented species — a notable draw for Wisconsin anglers.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-09-24.
 Grade methodology: LakeGrade methodology.